computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 dramatic improvement in representation in our courses and our major.
 Currently, we meet the college-wide demographics for URM and women in our intro course, and close in our second two courses.
 And approximately 40% of our majors are women (the class of 2020 is 42%).
 Details about our Ninja program are in our [SIGCSE 2014 paper](https://dl.acm.org/doi/10.1145/2538862.2538923)

-3. **Introduce parallel computing in our introductory course sequence**.
+3. **Introduce parallel computing in our introductory course sequence**, and expanded coverage in upper-level courses.
   One of our second courses, CS31, introduces shared memory parallel computing with pthreads, including synchronization.
 CS31 also adds important background in systems, machine orgainizaiton, and C programming that